BURN2 Rangers Manual

 MUCH, MUCH more about the FLAME technique will be covered in the training you will attend.

 Rangering is not about you, but rather about community harmony, and problem resolution.
 Each person has hot-button (trigger) issues which, when encountered, make dispassionate analysis and mediation impossible.
 Know your trigger issues.
 Also learn to recognize how you feel when you are being triggered since you may find some new ones.
 When triggered, or at any other time that you are in doubt about what to do or are out of your comfort zone, ask for help.
+A Ranger is to recuse themselves from active investigations if they are biased or have perceived bias.
 "Kick it sideways" to a colleague.
 Remember there are NO life-threatening emergencies in SL - except if someone is threatening suicide.

 If Someone Threatens Suicide